-it is important to note that brushing may be done with several different pieces of equipment, depending on the existing court surface condition and the desired playing surface.
-The traditional tools is seven foot wide drag brush with briefles of varying stiffness.
-However, an drag mats or court rakes may also be used as leveling and grooming devices.
+It is important to note that brushing may be done with several different pieces of equipment, depending on the existing court surface condition and the desired playing surface.
+The traditional tool is a seven foot wide drag brush with briefles of varying stiffness.
+However, and drag mats or court rakes may also be used as leveling and grooming devices.

-The drag brush a usually alvery good too to use on overhead ringsted isprimiter system, courts.
-These courts are likely to have minimal excess surface dampness early in the morning righen brushing is frequently done, and additionally generate a good amount of loose granular material simply from play.
-On substitution ingated courts, however, the drag brush may tend to become clogged with pamp surface material and the brush then looses its ability to properly level the court.
-Exem stiff bristled brushes are prone to this result.
+The drag brush a usually a very good too'to use on overhead irrigated isprimiter system, courts.
+These courts are likely to have minimal excess surface dampness early in the morning (when brushing is frequently done, and additionally generate a good amount of loose granular material simply, from play.
+On subsurface irrigated courts, however, the drag brush may tend to become clogged with damp surface material, and the brush then looses its ability to properly level the court.
+Even stiff bristied brushes are prone to this result.

-Generally, the harder and smoother a fast dry surface is, the at first the brosh prother too; should be will fast ony courts should have a thin layer of loose granular material on the surface.
-It is this loose material that allows a player a foot to side and traispiper, desired which affects the bounce of the terms half.
+Generally, the harder and smoother a fast dry surface is, the stiffer the brush prother toolshould be will fast dry courts should have a thin layer of loose granular materia; on the surface, it is this loose material that allows a player's foot to slide and it also provides texture which affects the bounce of the tennis ball.